-Nestled on Mediterranean Sea, Greece is a popular tourist destinations thanks to its many natural landmarks and scenic beauty.
+Nestled by the Mediterranean Sea, Greece is a popular tourist destination thanks to its many natural landmarks and scenic beauty.
 Among the tourist attractions are hundreds of thermal springs spread around the country and its many islands.
 Treat yourself to a relaxing holiday at one of these Greek hot springs.

 List of Thermal Springs in GRC

-Between the mainland of Greece and its islands, such as Crete, Evia, Lesbos, and Rhodes, there are a myriad of hot springs no matter where you may be visiting.
-If you’re looking to try several thermal spring resorts on your holiday, you’re in luck, as some locations boasts dozens to choose from.
-Some feature full spas on-site, boast accommodations and have a long, rich history.
+Between the mainland of Greece and its islands, such as Crete, Evia, Lesbos, and Rhodes, there is a myriad of hot springs no matter where you may be visiting.
+If you’re looking to try several thermal spring resorts on your holiday, you’re in luck, as some locations boast dozens to choose from.
+Some feature full spas on-site, boast accommodations, and have a long, rich history.

 Map of Thermal Springs in GRC

 Greece has a cache of hot springs and, of note for mineral water tourists, they’re not all that in demand.
 Perhaps it’s because temperate ocean water is so easily accessible, and people are more likely to visit the country’s many picturesque beaches.

 However, Greece has more than 700 natural hot springs spread through the islands that make up the Mediterranean nation.
 In one single town, Aedipsos, there are 80 known individual hot springs.
 We’ve broken down the most prominent hot springs hot spots in each of the five main islands.